spectrocloud/librarium/docs/docs-content/clusters/pcg/architecture.md

 In the event of a cluster deletion, the CAPI state management is pivoted back to the PCG, and CAPI begins the cluster deletion process to release the resources used by the workload cluster.
-The pivot process uses the PCG reference point to correctly identify what PCG to move the CAPI state management back to.
+The pivot process uses the PCG reference point to correctly identify which PCG to move the CAPI state management back to.

 </details>